hawkinsw/DailyPL/variables-scope.md

 And, finally, what happens when the binding between the name $c$ and a variable needs to be resolved?

 1. $c$ is not a local variable.
-2. Resolution proceeds to search the static parent of _Scope a_ for a local variable named $c$.
+2. Resolution proceeds to search the static parent of _Scope inner_inner_ for a local variable named $c$.
-3. _Scope b_ does not contain a local variable named $c$.
+3. _Scope inner_inner_ does not contain a local variable named $c$.
-4. Resolution proceeds to search the static parent of _Scope b_ for a local variable named $c$.
+4. Resolution proceeds to search the static parent of _Scope inner_inner_ for a local variable named $c$.
-5. _Scope c_ does contain a local variable named $c$.
+5. _Scope outer_ does contain a local variable named $c$.
 The name is bound to that local variable.

 Lots of work, but largely as expected!
 Given that, the program prints what we would expect: